inveniosoftware/invenio/docs/admin/bibupload-admin-guide.rst

 in the incoming MARCXML a 001 tag with a value representing a record ID that does not exist, bibupload will not create the record on-the-fly unless the ``--force`` parameter was also passed on the command line.
-This is done in order to avoid creating, by mistake, holes in the database list of record identifiers.
-When you ask, in fact, to ``--replace`` a non-existing record imposing a record ID with a value of, say, ``1 000 000`` and, subsequently, you ``--insert`` a new record, this will automatically receive an ID with the value ``1 000 001``.
+This is done in order to avoid accidentally creating gaps in the database list of record identifiers.
+In fact, when you ask to ``--replace`` a non-existing record imposing a record ID with a value of, say, ``1 000 000`` and, subsequently, you ``--insert`` a new record, this will automatically receive an ID with the value ``1 000 001``.

-If you combine the ``--pretend`` parameter with the above updating modes you can actually test what would be executed without modifying the database or altering the system status.
+If you combine the ``--pretend`` parameter with the above updating mode, you can actually test what would be executed without modifying the database or altering the system status.

 3.4 Inserting and updating at the same time